‘Text Neck’ – A modern day problem!

 - Taking frequent breaks

-Some rehabilitation programmes may consist of a core stability programme as our core muscles play an important role in maintaining a good neck position while sitting and standing.
+Some rehabilitation programmes may consist of a core stability programme and posture awareness.
+Our core muscles play an important role in maintaining a good neck position while both sitting and standing.
 Thereby, reducing a build up of tension in our upper neck and shoulders.

 For more information or to book your appointment please call us on 091 456 086 or you may use or online booking system by following the ‘BOOK NOW’ link above.